-Comparing the three best brake pads for Yamaha R1 sportbikes.
-You want to change these according to the maintenance schedule for the Yamaha R1, as well as checking it at pre-ride checks regularly.
+Comparing the three best brake pads for Yamaha R1 sportbikes, alongside the OEM recommendations.
+You want to change the brake pads according to the maintenance schedule for the Yamaha R1, as well as checking them at pre-ride checks.

 So you ride a Yamaha R1.
 So you like to go fast.
-You can, because you have somewhere north of 175 hp and 200kg weight — or less.
+You can, because you have somewhere north of 175 hp and 200 kg total weight — or less.

-But just because you can go fast, can you also stop fast?
+But just because you can go fast, can you also stop quickly?

 Be careful if you take a random recommendation from someone for the best brake pads for your Yamaha R1.
 You might buy the wrong size — make sure you get the right size brake pad for your bike below!

-We trawled through forums and Facebook groups until we got to the final answer — the best brake pads for Yamaha R1 sportbikes, here.
+We trawled through forums and Facebook groups until we got to the final answer — the best brake pads for Yamaha YZF-R1 sportbikes, here.

 But why not use the stock brake pads for a Yamaha R1?
 Actually, you can.
 There’s nothing wrong with them.
 Yamaha didn’t put cheap components on their bikes.
 If your bike is fairly new and you ride basically only on the street, you will be fine with stock brake pads.